Morro Bay, California

+Morro Bay (Morro, Spanish for "Hill") is a seaside city in San Luis Obispo County, California, United States.
+Located on the Central Coast of California, the town overlooks Morro Bay, a natural embayment with an all-weather, small-craft, commercial and recreational harbor.

+History

 The prehistory of Morro Bay relates to Chumash settlement, particularly near the mouth of Morro Creek.
 At least as early as the Millingstone Horizon thousands of years before present, an extensive settlement existed along the banks and terraces above Morro Creek.
 A tribal site on present-day Morro Bay was named tsɨtqawɨ, Obispeño for "Place of the Dogs".

 The first recorded Filipinos to visit America arrived at Morro Bay on October 18, 1587, from the Spanish galleon Nuestra Señora de la Esperanza; one of whom was killed by local Native Americans while scouting ahead.

 The first European land exploration of Alta California, the Spanish Portolá expedition, came down Los Osos Valley and camped near today's Morro Bay on September 8, 1769.
 Franciscan missionary and expedition member Juan Crespí noted in his diary, "we saw a great rock in the form of a round morro".

 While governed by Mexico, large land grants split the surrounding area into cattle and dairy ranchos, which needed shipping to bring in dry goods and to carry their crops, animals, and other farm products to cities.

 The town of Morro Bay was founded by Franklin Riley in 1870 as a port for the export of dairy and ranch products.
 He was instrumental in the building of a wharf, which has now become the Embarcadero.
 During the 1870s, schooners could often be seen at the Embarcadero, picking up wool, potatoes, barley, and dairy products.

-A subspecies of butterfly, the "Morro Bay Blue" or " Morro Blue" (Icaricia icarioides moroensis) was first found at Morro Beach by entomologist Robert F. Sternitzky, in June 1929.
+A subspecies of butterfly, the "Morro Bay Blue" or "Morro Blue" (Icaricia icarioides moroensis) was first found at Morro Beach by entomologist Robert F. Sternitzky, in June 1929.

 During World War II, a U.S. Navy base, Amphibious Training Base Morro Bay, was on the north side of Morro Rock, where sailors were trained to operate LCVPs.
 The breakwater on the southwest side of the rock was built in 1944–45 to protect the LCVPs entering and leaving the harbor.
 Soldiers from Camp San Luis Obispo came to Morro Bay and practice loading into the LCVPs.
 Many of those men were at Normandy on D-Day.

 In the 1940s, Morro Bay developed an abalone-fishing industry; it peaked in 1957; stocks of abalone had declined significantly due to overfishing.
 Halibut, sole, rockfish, albacore, and many other species are still caught by both commercial and sport vessels.
 In addition, oysters are grown by aquaculture in the shallow back bay.

 In the 1950s, the Pacific Gas and Electric Company built the Morro Bay Power Plant, which created jobs and increased the tax base and led to the city acquiring the nickname "Three Stacks and a Rock".
 The city incorporated in 1964.
 The plant closed in February 2014.